 What are the Principles of an Environmental Management System?

 - Effectiveness & Efficiency.

 - Implementation & Operation.

 - Checking & Corrective Action.

 Why Environmental Standards & Audits Emerged?

-- It is achieved in the backdrop of increasingly stringent legislation and other policies and regulation for Environmental Protection
+- It is achieved against the backdrop of increasingly stringent legislation and other policies and regulation for Environmental Protection.

 - The concept of environmental auditing came into existence in the United States during the 1970s and 1980s.

-- The audits became more effective with the development of more formal standards focusing on Environmental Management System for Example – ISO 14001.
+- The audits became more effective by developing more formal standards focusing on the Environmental Management System, for Example – ISO 14001.

 Would you mind sending an Enquiry so we can assist you in getting certified?